Studies on Industrial Skills Development and Skills Assessment in Ethiopia

-SKY[Skills and Knowledge for Youth] ホーム Studies on Industrial Skills Development and Skills Assessment in Ethiopia
+SKY[Skills and Knowledge for Youth] ホーム Mathematics achievement and textbook contents:Evidence from Ethiopia

 • 2020.07.28日本アフリカ学会第57回学術大会(島津侑希)